Symphony in B minor (Paderewski)

 The Symphony in B minor "Polonia", Op.
-24, was written by Ignacy Jan Paderewski between 1903 and 1908, and first publicly performed in 1909.
-Although he lived for another 32 years, the symphony was virtually Paderewski's last composition; he wrote only one more work before his death in 1941 - a hymn for male chorus in 1917.
-Around 1910, he commenced what would become a political career, culminating in becoming the first Prime Minister of independent Poland and signing the Treaty of Versailles on behalf of his nation in 1919.
-He later returned to the concert platform as a virtuoso pianist.
+24, was written by Ignacy Jan Paderewski between 1903 and 1908.
+It was first publicly performed in 1909.
+Despite living for another 32 years, this symphony was Paderewski's final major composition; his only subsequent work was a hymn for male chorus in 1917.
+Around 1910, he embarked on a political career that culminated in his appointment as the first Prime Minister of independent Poland and his role in signing the Treaty of Versailles in 1919.
+Paderewski later resumed his career as a distinguished pianist.

 History

 Paderewski started sketching the Symphony in B minor in his home near Morges in Switzerland in 1903.
 The work was completed in 1908 and was given a private performance in Lausanne on 26 December 1908.
 Its public premiere was with the Boston Symphony Orchestra under the German conductor Max Fiedler, on 12 February 1909.
 It was soon performed in Paris under André Messager, and in London under Hans Richter.
 The symphony had its Polish premiere in January 1911, where it was presented to celebrate the centenary of the birth of Frédéric Chopin, conducted by Paderewski's devoted friend Henryk Opieński.
 It also had performances in Philadelphia, New York and Baltimore.
 It has had little concert exposure since that time.
 To mark the 70th anniversary of the composer's death, it was performed in June 2011 at the Polish Presidential Palace under the patronage of President Bronisław Komorowski, by Sinfonia Varsovia under Jerzy Maksymiuk.
 (Maksymiuk made the first Western un-cut recording of the work in 1998.)